| Tsukioka Yoshitoshi

 Yoshitoshi had an enormous number of pupils.
 For some, usually younger pupils, he provided boarding; for others, usually older pupils, he welcomed their visiting periodically.
 Still others were daily visitors to his studio.
 One of his pupils, Yamanaka Kodô (山中古洞 1869-1945), wrote a episodic, meandering biography of his master (Yoshitoshi nishiki-e nenpyô, "Chronology of Yoshitoshi's color woodblock prints," serialized in Ukiyo-e shi, "Ukiyo-e Magazine," nos.
 11-12, 1929) in which he claimed that Yoshitoshi had more than 200 students in the mid-1880s, and that he bestowed gô upon at least 60 of them [Keyes, Courage and Silence (dissertation), 1983, p.
 535].
 It appears that all artists of the late nineteenth century whose names begin with the character for "Toshi" (年) were his pupils.

-The following list of more than 30 students is not meant to be definitive, but simply to provide some idea of the extent of Yoshitoshi's involvement in tutoring artists.
+The following list of about 40 students is not meant to be definitive, but simply to provide some idea of the extent of Yoshitoshi's involvement in tutoring artists.
 Some of the identifications are tentative, as are a few of the Japanese characters, as various sources differ.
 The order given below is by geimei (art names, i.e., not the gô "prefixes").

 Kobayashi Eitaku (小林永濯 1843-1890; other gô Sensai 鮮齋, Issensai 一鮮齋, Baikodô 梅花堂, Kadô 霞堂, Mugyo 夢魚)